eliiza/challenge-morse-code/README.md

 - an API that is capable of translating **one** (1) encoded character at a time, *e.g.*:
   - GET http://localhost:8083/kafka-coding-challenge/translate?morse-code=-.- should respond `k`.

-## Starting Kafka with docker-compose
+## Starting Kafka environment with docker-compose

 First of all, install [Docker Compose](https://docs.docker.com/compose/install/) for your system, if you don't already have it.
 Then: